Family History ConferenceApril 19-21, 2018

 Fairfield Inn and Suites is located at 150 Granite Run Drive, about a mile from the Farm and Home Center.
 When booking, ask for the group rate for the Lancaster Family History Conference.

-Conference registration deadline is May 9, 2017.
+Early registration is due March 27, 2018.
+Conference registration deadline is April 10, 2018.
 No conference refunds will be issued after this date.
 Refunds have a $10 handling fee.

 The Lancaster Mennonite Historical Society is one of Pennsylvania’s best genealogical libraries.
 Members receive discounts on the Family History Conference, a free subscription to Pennsylvania Mennonite Heritage magazine, free access to online LMHS resources, and reduced rates for field trips and events throughout the year.
 Visit www.lmhs.org/join to learn more.